SachsLab/IntracranialNeurophysDL/README.md

 If you are unfamiliar with Jupyter notebooks then you should spend a few minutes going through the fastaiv3/dl1/00_notebook_tutorial.ipynb notebook.

-Afterwards, you should go through a couple of the tensorflow/tutorials/keras/ notebooks, starting with `basic_classification.ipynb`.
+Afterwards, you should go through a couple of the notebooks in `tensorflow/tutorials/keras/`, starting with `basic_classification.ipynb`.

 Keen learners may be interested in going through the rest of the fast.ai courses as well.